 Do I have to use a scanner to reset the Audi check engine light if the problem is fixed?

-- You don't need to use a scanner to reset the Audi check engine light as long as the problem was resolved.
-Within two to three days of normal driving, the check engine light will reset itself (CEL will turn off).
+You don't need to use a scanner to reset the Audi check engine light as long as the problem was resolved.
+The check engine light will reset itself within two to three days of normal driving (CEL will turn off).

 Can I drive with the check engine light on?